henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 ```
 Install Spinnaker.

-***This step could take up to 10 minutes (hence the timeout of 600 seconds below)***
+***This step could take up to 10 minutes (use timeout of 600 seconds)***
 ```
 helm install -n mc-taw . -f spinnaker-config.yaml --timeout 600
 ```
-Expose the DECK (Spinnaker GUI) pod.
+Expose the `DECK` (Spinnaker GUI) pod.
 ```
 export DECK_POD=$(kubectl get pods --namespace default -l "component=deck" -o jsonpath="{.items[0].metadata.name}" --context cluster-3)
 kubectl port-forward --namespace default $DECK_POD 8080:9000 --context cluster-3 >> /dev/null &
 ```
 Access the Spinnaker GUI using the Cloud Shell Preview

-You get the Spinnaker GUI with the following header
+You get the Spinnaker GUI with the header as shown below

 Create an app in Spinnaker named `myapp`

-To avoid having to enter the information manually in the UI, use the Kubernetes command-line interface to create load balancers (or Clusters) and Ingresss (or Security Groups) for your services.
+To avoid having to enter the information manually in the UI, use the Kubernetes command-line interface to create load balancers (or `Clusters`) and Ingresss (or `Security Groups`) for your services.
 Alternatively, you can perform this operation in the Spinnaker UI.
 ```
 kubectx cluster-1
 kubectl apply -f ~/advanced-kubernetes-bootcamp/module-2/cl1-k8s